 Security & Advocacy

 As a community, we are blessed that we are empowered to write our own future.
 75 years ago, the future of the Jewish people was dire.
-50 years ago, when JCA was established, it was clear that great efforts needed to be made to ensure our continuity.
-Now, in 2017, we know that we have not just survived but thrived.
+Over 50 years ago, when JCA was established, it was clear that great efforts needed to be made to ensure our continuity.
+Now, we know that we have not just survived but thrived.
 On a day-to-day basis, there are two organisations that advocate for us and keep us safe.

 Community Security Group (CSG)